Why Your Tests Pass Locally but Fail in CI (and How to Fix It for Good)

 The environment gap nobody talks about

-Your laptop has predictable CPU allocation, a fast local filesystem, consistent DNS resolution, and whatever services you've got running in Docker Compose.
+Your laptop has predictable CPU allocation, a fast local filesystem, consistent DNS resolution, and whatever services you have got running in Docker Compose.
 Your CI runner is a shared VM (or a container on a shared node) with throttled resources, network policies it inherited from the cluster, and services that may or may not be fully ready when your test starts hitting them.

 That mismatch is where flakiness lives.
 Not in your assertions.
 In the six inches of infrastructure between your test runner and your application.